zainashaik/Click-/README.md

 # Click-
-a camera app with filters
+This is a camera app with filters!